iv4xr-project/aplib/docs/README.md

 `Aplib` allows **an agent to be programmed by specifying a goal that it has to solve, and a tactic to solve it**.
 There are 'combinators' (constructors) available to compose a complex goal from subgoals (or in other words, to break a complex goal into subgoals; providing a subgoal is comparable to providing a hint for the agent).
 A tactic can be composed declaratively, by specifying when different actions that make up the strategy can be executed, without having to specify the exact order in which these actions are to be executed.
 There are also combinators available to compose a complex tactic from simpler ones.

-### iv4xr-core for agent-based testing <a name="core"></a>
+### Agent-based testing with iv4xr-core <a name="core"></a>

 The Core includes aplib.
 It adds testing related features on top of aplib.
 For example, with just aplib we can create agent.
 With the Core we can create a test-agent.
 A test-agent has some additional features, e.g. it can check oracles/invariants and collect their verdicts (pass/fail).
 It also can collect traces e.g. for data analyses and visualization,or to be checked against LTL properties.

 Iv4xr test-agents can be used to test any target system **as long as there is an interface between it and the agents**.
 Since this interface depends on the technology used by the System under Test (SUT), the iv4XR does not offer pre-made interface; so, the SUT developers need to construct one first.
 Technically, this interface needs to implement an `aplib` Java Interface named `Environment`.
-More manuals will come :wink:.
+The tutorials below should guide you through the steps of testing with iv4xr agents --it may be helpful to [first read the basics of aplib programming](README.md#aplib).

   * [Tutorial 1: testing a Java class with iv4xr](./iv4xr/testagent_tutorial_1.md)
   * [Tutorial 2: testing an external program with iv4xr](./iv4xr/testagent_tutorial_2.md)